The Best Coffee Shops In South London

 But for the purpose of this article, I included the ones that myself and other locals have been most loyal to, as well as trying to cover as much of the area as I could.

-There is no doubt I will have missed a few gems (SE London is a big place after all), and I expect there will be some people unhappy that I failed to mention an obvious spot.
+There is no doubt I will have missed a few gems (South London is a big place after all), and I expect there will be some people unhappy that I failed to mention an obvious spot.

 So, I’d like to invite other locals to add to my list and let us know of the new (and old) places we should try next.